annaesvensson/yellow-language/README.md

 ## Acknowledgments

 This extension includes translations by [various contributors](https://github.com/annaesvensson/yellow-language/graphs/contributors).
-Thanks for the great work.
+Thank you for the good work.

 ## Installation